 Safety in public schools has become increasingly important as threats to national and community security have taken on new meaning.
-The prevention of disruption and violence has always been a key component of long-term effective school safety strategies.
+The prevention of disruption and violence always has been a key component of long-term effective school safety strategies.
 The pursuit of a safe environment must be tempered by a balanced emphasis on the protection of individual student rights.

-Innovative initiatives and funding that speak to strategies that ensure a safe and secure learning and working environment for students and staff, including those that address gang prevention and involvement and promote targeted interventions to reduce gang activity.
+- Innovative initiatives and funding that speak to strategies that ensure a safe and secure learning and working environment for students and staff, including those that address gang prevention and involvement and promote targeted interventions to reduce gang activity. - A continued \$250 fine for drivers who illegally pass stopped school buses.

-A statewide approach that limits a school system's ability to respond to unique and unusual circumstances.
+A statewide approach that limits a school system's ability to respond to unique and unusual circumstances pertaining to the safety and security of students.